July 31, 2024

 Six days later, CCA was honored to welcome members of The Governor’s Prevention Partnership’s Youth Board to Spring for Kids 2024!

-CCA’s Speak Up!
-Youth Panel at Spring for Kids 2024
+CCA’s Flagship Event: Spring for Kids 2024

 CCA’s flagship fundraising event, Spring for Kids, kicked off for the first time with an amazing performance by Hartford’s Proud Drill Drum and Dance Corp and welcomed over 200 distinguished guests to the Yard Goat Club on June 20th.
 Our guests represented a diverse range of CCA’s supporters including our 2024 Champions of Children, Connecticut Treasurer Erick Russell and the Youth Action Hub, and the Sustainability Award honoree, Community Leadership Program + Bill Graustein, CCA’s Board Directors and staff, our event and journal sponsors and community partners, and the many children, youth, families, and members of CCA’s own Speak Up! youth group.
 A highlight of the evening, to name one of many, was showcasing the inspiring work and powerful voices of the LGBTQ+ Youth Project area, a recently added initiative led by CCA’s 2024 Singer Fellow, Attorney Mallory Sanchez.
 The project aims to empower and advocate for LGBTQ+ youth in Connecticut.